 Well, we pretty much are mandated to use the state system.
 But the state system is clunky, and it’s difficult to maneuver through, unless you’re very, very, computer literate.
 And so most companies have a ‘layover system’ that we use.
 And honestly, I don’t think anyone in the state uses the state mandated system only.

-On the purchasing side how does cannabis businesses usually manage purchase approvals and processes for procurement?
+On the purchasing side how do cannabis business owners usually manage purchase approvals and processes for procurement?

 When I was working as a CFO in Secret Garden, we ordered really based on need.